PyMVPA/PyMVPA/doc/source/measures.rst

 univariate measure, that can be used for feature selection, although it is not a proper sensitivity measure.
 For each feature an individual F-score is computed as the fraction of between and within group variances.
-Groups are defined by samples with unique labels.
+Groups are defined by samples with unique targets.

 Higher F-scores indicate higher sensitivities, as with all other sensitivity analyzers.